RiturajKulshresth/Edge-based-knowledge-inference-for-intelligent-vehicular-networks-ns3-SUMO/README.md

 Next add the SendX function in the appropriate part of the custom-application The mobility.tcl file that is being used rn is a snipped version of the complete file.
-To get the complete mobility file follow the tutorials online(https://www.youtube.com/watch?v=i5dRnaG707c&t=1s) The OSM/SUMO files are present in the dated folder and can be used too
+To get the complete mobility file follow the tutorials online(https://www.youtube.com/watch?v=i5dRnaG707c&t=1s) The OSM/SUMO files are present in your dated folder and can be used too

+PS:If you dont get NS3 and/or SUMO spend a week just looking at the screen.
+It really helps.